Los Angeles Council president resigns after racist remarks

 The statement did not say she would resign her council seat.
 There was no immediate response to a call and email sent to her spokesperson.

-Martinez said in the recorded conversation that white Councilman Mike Bonin handled his young Black son as if he were an “accessory” and described the son as behaving “Parece changuito,” or “like a monkey,” the Los Angeles Times reported Sunday.
+Martinez said in the recorded conversation that white Councilmember Mike Bonin handled his young Black son as if he were an “accessory” and described the son as behaving “Parece changuito,” or “like a monkey,” the Los Angeles Times reported Sunday.

 Martinez also referred to Bonin as a “little bitch” and at another point mocked Oaxacans, the Times said.